UK probes purchase of London mansion by ex-Kazakh president's grandson

 “The case presented ... was tissue-paper thin on the claim that there was a link to Rakhat Aliyev,” she said.

-Montgomery said the funding for the properties came from Nurali Aliyev’s mother, Darga Nazarbayeva, who she said was economically independent.
+Montgomery said the funding for the properties came from Nurali Aliyev’s mother, Dariga Nazarbayeva, who she said was economically independent.

 In a statement issued later, the mother denied any wrongdoing.